ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 Select licenses (IBM-provided or BYOL) for the following VMware components:
 * VMware vSphere Enterprise Plus 7.0u3

-   New instances are provisioned with VMware vSphere 7.0u3 or later.
+   New VMware vSphere clusters are provisioned with vSphere 7.0u3 or later.
 To add capacity to an existing vSphere 6.7 cluster, click the **Scale Existing** tab.
    {: note}

 * The following VMware components are optional: